swiftlang/swift-evolution/README.md

 ### Out of Scope

 A significant part of delivering a major release is in deciding what *not* to do, which means deferring many good ideas.
-The foll
+The following is a sampling of potentially good ideas that are not in scope for Swift 3.0:

 * **Full source compatibility**: Swift 3.0 will not provide full source compatibility.
 Rather, it can and will introduce